Charlottesville Beckons with its Lively Ambiance, Academic Vibe, Rich History, Excellent Hospitals and Lush Landscape

 Nestled along the Rivianna River just east of the Blue Ridge Mountains in north central Virginia, leafy Charlottesville (population 46,000) is an appealing small city steeped in history.
 It is the location of the prestigious University of Virginia (22,000 students and a UNESCO World Heritage Site), which was founded by Thomas Jefferson in 1819.
 Charlottesville was also Jefferson's home, as well as the home of president James Monroe (and president James Madison lived in nearby Orange).
 It is an active, vibrant place to retire, cozy yet big enough to provide plenty of intellectual and cultural stimulation.

 Thanks to the University (UVA), Charlottesville definitely has a youthful flavor, but 26% of the population is age 45 or better.
 Residents overwhelmingly vote Democratic, and 50% of them hold at least a four year college degree.
 The city is racially diverse, and the crime rate meets the national average.
-Charlottesville has grown 10% during the last 10 years, and the cost of living is 8% above the national average.
+Charlottesville has maintained its population during the last 10 years, and the cost of living is 14% above the national average.

 For American history buffs, there are few better places to retire than Charlottesville.
 This is a city proud of its historical significance, and Thomas Jefferson casts a long shadow here.
 The UVA campus is known for its Jeffersonian architecture, and wonderful Monticello, Jefferson's home (and a UNESCO World Heritage site), is on a hill just two miles southeast of town.
 Two other presidential homes, James Monroe's 535-acre Ash Lawn-Highlaestate and James Madison's 2,650-acre Montpelier, are close at hand.